rust-wiiu/wwhd-trainer/README.md

 # WWHD Trainer - Plugin for Aroma

 > [!WARNING]
 > This plugin (and rust-wiiu) is still in development.
 Expect bugs and missing features.
+The documentation was quickly put together and may contain dated information - once development has stabilized, proper documentation will be provided.

 A plugin for the Aroma Homebrew Environment which has a range of cheats, modifications and information about Wind Waker HD.
 This plugin is written for speedrun practice but can be used by everybody who wants to do shenanigans inside WWHD.